jmschrei/PyPore/README.md

     plt.show()
 ```

-Currently, the parsers implemented for segmentation are _SpeedyStatSplit( min_width, max_width, min_gain_per_sample, window_width, use_log, splitter)_, _StatSplit( *same as before* )_, _snakebase\_parser( threshold, merger_thresh )_, and _novakker\_parser( low_thresh, high_thresh, merger_thresh )_.
-SpeedyStatSplit is the cython implementation of the StatSplit code.
-Snakebase parser will segment whenever the distance between two adjacent local optima of the wave is above a threshold.
-The novakker parser will split whenever the derivative of the current is above a high threshold, and has passed below the low threshold since the last split.

-However, both Files and Events inherit from the Segment class, described below.
-This means that any of the parsers will work on either files or events, as long as they have an underlying .current attribute.
+The most reliable segmenter currently is *SpeedyStatSplit*.
+For more documentation on the parsers, see the parsers segment of this documentation.
+Both Files and Events inherit from the Segment class, described below.
+This means that any of the parsers will work on either files or events.

 The last core functionality is the ability to apply an hidden markov model (HMM) to an event, and see which segments correspond to which hidden states.
 Any hmm (or more complex model!) can be used as long as it has a predict method (like sklearn hmms), but the PyPore.hmm module gives a core class, NanoporeHMM, and several examples, of how to make an hmm that will be useful.
 Let's say that we're dealing with an event that appears to switch between a high current state and a low current state, corresponding to a DNA strand ratcheting back and forth between two nucleotides.
 In order to try to group these segments, I've written an HMM named Bifurcator which will classify these segments as belonging to one group or the other.
 I want to visualize it's performance!